nv0skar/Mars/README.md

 ### What can this do?
 - Save and load variables from a file 🗄
+- Save files in Plist 🍎
 - Save files in JSON 🪐

 ## Quick Guide
 ```
 import mars # Import Mars
-conf = mars.object("fileName.json") # Set the path to the save file
+conf = mars.object("fileName.json", 0) # Set the path of the save file and the save file type
 var1 = mars.mars("var1", True, conf) # Define the var
 var1.set("Hello!") # Change the value
 var1.get() # Get the value